-Energy Storage Resources Batteries and Flywheels do not burn fuel so heat rates are not applicable.
+Energy Storage Resources do not burn fuel so heat rates are not applicable.

-Note: The information in Section 2.2 contains basic Performance Factor information relevant for all unit types.
-The following additional information only pertains to Energy Storage Resourcesbattery and flywheels units.
+The information in Section 2.2 contains basic Performance Factor information relevant for all unit types.
+The following additional information only pertains to Energy Storage Resources.

-Energy Storage ResourcesBattery and Flywheel Units do not burn fuel so Performance Factors are equal to 1.0.
+Energy Storage Resources do not burn fuel so Performance Factors are equal to 1.0.

-Note: The information in Section 2.3 contains basic Fuel Cost information relevant for all unit types.
-The following additional information only pertains to Energy Storage Resourcesbattery and flywheel units.
+The information in Section 2.3 contains basic Fuel Cost information relevant for all unit types.
+The following additional information only pertains to Energy Storage Resources:

-Energy Storage ResourceBattery and Flywheel Unit's fuel costs are equal to zero.
+Energy Storage Resource's fuel costs are equal to zero.

-Energy Storage ResourceBattery and Flywheel Unit's Start Fuel and Total Fuel Related Costs are equal to zero.
+Energy Storage Resource's Start Fuel and Total Fuel Related Costs are equal to zero.